-“Investment objectives should be clearly detailed.
+“Investment objectives should be detailed.
 This could take into account term and appropriate asset allocations for the client’s objective(s).”

 Our risk ratings take into account term in 2 ways:

 - Each asset class forecast varies both in terms of risk and returns over time as the model is built on progressively changing yield curves

 - The standard benchmarks vary by the term, which allows the clients to retain the risk profile but invest according to their objective’s term.